ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

   (* do something *)
   loop ()
 ```
-Because the recursive call to `loop ()` happens as the very last thing,
+Because the recursive call to `loop ()` happens last,
 `loop` is tail-recursive and the compiler will turn the whole thing into
-a while loop.
+a `while` loop.

 Unfortunately `range` is not tail-recursive, and the longer version
 above shows why.
 The recursive call to `range` doesn't happen as the
 very last thing.
-In fact the last thing to happen is the `::` (cons)
+In fact the final thing is the `::` (cons)
 operation.
 As a result, the compiler doesn't turn the recursion into a
-while loop, and the function is not efficient in its use of stack space.
+`while` loop, and the function is not efficient in its use of stack space.

 The use of an accumulating argument or `accumulator` allows one to write
 functions such as `range` above in a tail-recursive manner, which means they